scruss/KeySwitch/README.md

 # KeySwitch
-This is a simple AT Switch Interface based on the ATMakers PCB design and a Feather Trinket M0
+This is a simple AT Switch Interface based on the ATMakers PCB design and an AdaFruit Trinket M0

 This allows keystrokes to be sent to a PC, MAC, or any USB HID central device based on the code and configuration files on the Trinket device itself.

 This is a CircuitPython project and many thanks to Adafruit and its staff and community for their help.

+## Quick Installation

+This version has all code sync'ed between the uf2 and library files, so installing the UF2 image will give all the files you need.
+See **MODES** to find out how to change operating mode.

 ## Update KeySwitch code